NadaAttia04/cpp-shopping-system/README.md

 **Online Shopping System in C++**

 This is a simple console-based online shopping system written in **C++**.
-It allows users to register, log in, manage products, and perform shopping cart operations through a text-based interface
+It allows users to register, log in, manage products, and perform shopping cart operations through a text-based interface.

 ---